Posted at: 12/11/2013 10:05 AM

 Judge dismisses Rangel’s bid to overturn censure

 (AP) WASHINGTON - A federal judge has dismissed a lawsuit by Rep. Charles Rangel that had sought to overturn the 2010 House censure of the New York congressman for financial wrongdoing.

 U.S. District Court Judge John D. Bates ruled Wednesday that Rangel’s demands implicate "insurmountable separation-of-powers barriers" to the court’s authority.
 Bates added that Rangel’s quarrel is with the House, and it must stay there.

-The suit contends that staff and members of the House Ethics Committee that conducted the probe against the Harlem lawmaker willfully suppressed evidence of misconduct in how the investigation was conducted, and that had the facts been known there would have been a "different outcome."
+Rangel’s suit claimed that staff and members of the House Ethics Committee that conducted the probe against him willfully suppressed evidence of misconduct in how the investigation was conducted.

 (Copyright 2013 by The Associated Press.
 All Rights Reserved.)